About the profile areas

 Settlement of the area dates from the mid 1800s, with land used mainly for farming and grazing.
 Residential development dates primarily from the early 1980s.
 Rapid growth occurred between 1991 and 2011.
 The population increased from 2,200 in 1991 to over 22,000 in 2011, a result of large numbers of new dwellings being added to the area.

 Berwick (South) is a growing residential area, with rural areas in the east.

-Major features of the area include Eden Rise Village Shopping Centre, Old Cheese Factory, Casey Softball Association, Berwick Wetlands, Berwick Fields Reserve, Eddie Barron Reserve, Kingsmere Reserve and numerous schools.
+Major features of the area include The Old Cheese Factory, Eden Rise Village Shopping Centre, Casey Softball Association, Berwick Springs Wetlands, Berwick Fields Primary Reserve, Eddie Barron Reserve, Grices Road Reserve, Kingsmere Reserve and numerous schools.